bytebase/bytebase.com-old/content/docs/administration/environment-policy/approval-policy.md

 <hint-block type="info">

-If you want multi-stage approval, take a look at [LGTM setting](/docs/change-database/change-workflow/lgtm)
+If you want multi-level approval, take a look at [LGTM setting](/docs/change-database/change-workflow/lgtm)

 </hint-block>